crytic/medusa/README.md

 The structure is described below:
 - `accounts` defines which accounts will be used by `medusa` in a fuzzing campaign:
   - `generate` specifies the number of accounts to create and fund.
-  - `keys` can be used to specify an array of hex strings which will be interpreted as pre-defined account private keys to use in the fuzzing campaign.
+  - `predefined` can be used to specify an array of hex strings which will be interpreted as externally owned account addresses to use in the fuzzing campaign.
 - `fuzzing` defines parameters for the fuzzing campaign:
   - `workers` defines the number of worker threads to parallelize fuzzing operations on.
   - `worker_database_entry_limit` defines how many keys a worker's memory database can contain before the worker is reset